atoma-network/atoma-docs/website/atoma_contracts.md

 1. `Staking`;
 2. `Governance`;
+3. `Dispute` - we are in the process of establishing different types of dispute resolving (BFT dispute resolution, trusted hardware oracle nodes, etc).s
-3. `General compute tasks`, this will include general WASM applications that can be run on Atoma nodes.
+4. `General compute tasks`, this will include general WASM applications that can be run on Atoma nodes.
 Due to potential security issues for both the user and the node, we will require such applications to run in trusted execution environments (TEEs).

 ### Atoma contract documentation